top of page

 EMBRACE:

-• Use appropriate frontal core energy/pressure.
+• Apply appropriate frontal core energy/pressure in the embrace.

 PARTNER RELATIONSHIP:

-• Never be forceful.
+• Never be forceful in leading or following.

 BALANCE & WEIGHT TRANSFER: